dawidm/cryptonose2/manual/index.md

 * Price rise 1%, relative 9.3 will trigger the alert - relative change is bigger than _sufficient_ value.

 #### Cryptonose liquidity factor
-Cryptonose liquidity factor is a very simple indicator that could help filter out alerts on currency paris that are not liquid (and because of that - usually volatile in undesirable way).
+Cryptonose liquidity factor is a very simple indicator that could help filter out alerts on currency pairs that are not liquid (and because of that - usually volatile in undesirable way).
 For given period of time (5m, 30m) liquidity factor is:

 (number-of-periods-where-price-changed) / (number-of-periods)